The value of accessible travel

 The commitment

 Eligible businesses will be asked to dedicate an accessibility champion to participate in the program.
-The program is designed to be self-paced, allowing members the flexibility to work at their own speed, however, Ottawa Tourism will work alongside the cohort to offer opportunities for peer-to-peer learning and resources that can be leveraged to make considerable strides within a six-twelve month period; in time to welcome the 2026 IWBF World Wheelchair Basketball Championships in August 2026.
+The program is designed to be self-paced, allowing members the flexibility to work at their own speed, however, Ottawa Tourism will work alongside the cohort to offer opportunities for peer-to-peer learning and resources that can be leveraged to make considerable strides within a six month period; in time to welcome the 2026 IWBF World Wheelchair Basketball Championship.
+The training will be delivered in person and online and will only require a time commitment of 1-2 hours per month.
+The program is offered in English only.

 - Cohort Kick-off: Meet the group, share your journey, and learn how to get started.